-Note: at the time of our visit to Athens our baby boy Daniel was 3 months old.
+Note: at the time of our visit to Athens our baby boy D. was 3 months old.
 I exclusively breastfed him and therefore we didn’t have to worry about heating water for formula bottles.
-Daniel had already received his 2 and 3 months vaccinations and no health issues.
+D. had already received his 2 and 3 months vaccinations and no health issues.

 Our 48 hour Athens itinerary with a baby